Winterbourne Academy: Academic standards

-The school (and now Academy) has expanded since its inception, providing services such as a technology college, Arts Centre and Sixth Form.
+The Academy has expanded since its inception, providing services such as a technology college, Arts Centre and Sixth Form.

 Since 2006 it has offered the International Baccalaureate, becoming the first school in South Gloucestershire to offer this qualification, and even attracting students from abroad.
 It hosts the most popular Sixth Form in the county, with children joining at the age of 16 from all of the other local secondary schools.